Nickforall/atom-racer/README.md

 * The path to Racer has to point to the *Racer binary executable* (this is **NOT a directory** we request here).
 * The Rustc source has to point to the *base directory of the source code*.
 * The Atom package *language-rust* is installed and active.

-### My project tree (tree-view) flickers:
-We use temporary files to communicate with racer and need to place them along with your source files.

-We shaped them as `._racertmpXXXXX` because the `._*` files are ignored by default by Atom.

-Change your configuration so that the `tree-view` package follows Atom ignore rules!
-* Open `Settings > Packages`
-* Search the core package called `tree-view`, click `Settings`
-* Check the box called `Hide Ignored Names`

-Note: by the way, you can control what is ignored in the main Atom settings top panel.
-* Open `Settings > Settings` (the first tab)
-* Search the "core settings" section for the `Ignored Names` field
-* check that it's either empty (default), or contains `._*`, or add yourself a `._racertmp*` entry if you already changed the settings.

-### Why do you constantly put (and remove) temporary files in my project:
-We use temporary files to communicate with racer and need to place them along with your source files so that racer:
-* locates your project,
-* provides completion for your whole projects code,
-* locates your cargo file if it exists and use it to provide completion for your dependencies.